gaball1/Snake-Game/README.md

 # Simple Snake App

 **Simple Snake App** is a classic snake game developed using Unity, with its core game logic implemented in C#.
-This project demonstrates the integration of C++ with Unity to create a simple yet engaging game.
+This project demonstrates the integration of C# with Unity to create a simple yet engaging game.

 ## Features